 The park is divided into four distinctly different ecosystems: Serondela with its lush plains and dense forests in the Chobe River area in the extreme north-east; the Savuti Marsh in the west about fifty kilometres north of Mababe gate; the Linyanti Swamps in the north-west and the hot dry hinterland in between.

 All ATC trips include a boat cruise on the Chobe River with an optional game drive should clients wish to partake.

 A major feature of Chobe National Park is its elephant population.
-First of all, the Chobe elephant comprise part of what is probably the largest surviving continuous elephant population.
-This population covers most of northern Botswana plus north-western Zimbabwe.
-The Botswana’s elephant population is currently estimated at around 120,000.
+First of all, the Chobe elephant comprises part of what is probably the largest surviving continuous elephant population.
+This population covers most of northern Botswana plus northwestern Zimbabwe.
+Botswana’s elephant population is currently estimated at around 120,000.
 This elephant population has built up steadily from a few thousand since the early 1900s and has escaped the massive illegal off take that has decimated other populations in the 1970s and 1980s.